From Injury to Fitness PRs…ooh rah!

 Fortunately, I started working at Cargill in September of 2018.
 We have a wonderful fitness center on campus and a flexible enough work environment to attend group fitness classes in the middle of the day.
 Each class has unique movements and variation that challenges different muscle groups.
 At first, my ankle was a little sore with the diverse movements, but over time the muscles strengthened, and I now rarely feel pain following a class.
 Additionally, I’ve been lucky enough to meet a great group of people, from the instructors to the class regulars that motivate and encourage me to push myself.
 If someone misses a class, you can be assured that an email will be sent checking up on them.

-Nick’s Email to his Workout Buddies & Instructors:
+Nick’s Email to his Workout Buddies and Instructors:

 May 3, 2019